EngineHub/WorldGuard/UPGRADE.md

 # Upgrading to WorldGuard 6

-Version 6 is a __MAJOR UPGRADE__ to WorldGuard so we recommend:

-* Making backups of your worlds
-* Making backups of your WorldGuard configuration

-(Periodical backups are recommended anyway.)

-You can upgrade from any version of WorldGuard 5.

-It is __NOT POSSIBLE TO DOWNGRADE__ after upgrading to WorldGuard 6 without loss of data due to the conversion to UUIDs.
-Do NOT downgrade WorldGuard once you have installed version 6.

-If downgrading becomes necessary, please file a ticket on our issue tracker.

-If this is a __BETA BUILD__ or __SNAPSHOT BUILD__, then you should re-read this document every new release until after you have upgraded to a final release.
-Breaking changes may be added until the final release.

-You have downloaded version ${project.version}.

-## Reporting problems

-You can report bugs that you encounter on our [issue tracker](http://youtrack.sk89q.com) and [ask questions on our forum](http://forum.sk89q.com).
+This is a **major upgrade**.
+However, it is relatively well-tested because many people have *accidentally* updated to version 6 when the Spigot team updated WorldGuard for 1.8 but did not update v5.9.

+The version that you downloaded supports Minecraft 1.7.10 and 1.8.

+**NEW DOCUMENTATION:** There is [new work-in-progress documentation](http://docs.enginehub.org/manual/worldguard/latest/).
+However, refer to the [older wiki](http://wiki.sk89q.com/wiki/WorldGuard) for missing pgaes.

+## Downgrading to 5.9

+When updating to v6, your region data will be updated to use player UUIDs rather than their names.
+That means that you **cannot downgrade** to WG 5.9 because it does not understand UUIDs and will remove all ownership data.
+However, you can use [Six2Five](https://github.com/sk89q/Six2Five/releases/tag/release-1.0) to downgrade region data stored as YAML.

+Remember to make backups.

+If you do not use region protection, then downgrading requires no extra steps.

-## Breaking changes
+## What's Changed?

-Be aware of these breaking changes:

-* Children regions now inherit from their parent even if there is no overlap.
-* MySQL support now features the ability to migrate tables.
-If you are using tables without a prefix, then the new migration code should be able to handle your table.
-However, if you are using a table prefix, you may encounter trouble with migration.
-* Protection is now a lot more exhaustive so it is no longer, for example, possible to fling sand into a region, grow trees into a region, and so on.build
-* The `USE` flag is now much more encompassing so you may find that it blocks things like CraftBook gates (for users of CraftBook).
-To fix that, you can do `/rg flag REGION_NAME use allow`, but be aware that that will also allow the opening of inventories.
-To block inventories specifically, use `/rg flag REGION_NAME chest-access deny -g nonmembers`.
-The `-g nonmembers` makes it so only non-members of the region are unable to use chests, but this is optional.
+There have been many changes, but the most important (and breaking ones) are listed below.

+### Region Protection

+The region protection has been optimized and aggressive caching has been added.
+That means that the impact of region protection when hundreds or thousands of regions exist has been minimized.

+* UUID support was added.
+On first server start, your region data will be converted to use UUIDs.
+Names that lack a UUID (i.e. they refer to accounts that don't exist) will remain, but can be removed by re-running the conversion (see the config) after changing the configuration to remove unconverted names.
+* Build protection for regions is now much more complete, and WorldGuard protects against entities and blocks making changes as if they were players.
+For example, TNT cannot be flung into a protected region and piston machines cannot push into a protected region.
+Liquid flow (lava and water) can also be checked, although this is disabled by default.
+* Setting the `build` flag to `deny` will break pistons and Redstone.
+When you set the `build` flag to `deny`, you are essentially saying that *no one* can build at all.
+Now that blocks and entities are considered the same as players, they get blocked in that case.
+What's the solution?
+First of all, you probably do **not** want to set the build flag: remember, when you create a region, only members can build in it, so there's no need to change the `build` flag.
+* If you want to deny building "in the wilderness," use `/rg flag __global__ passthrough deny`.
+Unset the `build` flag if you had set it to `deny`.
+As you may know, when you create a region, protection is automatically turned on (only members can build).
+If you don't want that, you can set a region's `passthrough` flag to `allow`.
+In the case of the global region, it *defaults* to `allow`, so you have to set it to `deny` to turn that off.
+* Earlier versions of WorldGuard 6 changed the ``use`` flag to be much more encompassing, but this is **no longer the case**.
+The ``use`` flag now works like it did before in 5.x, only applying to things like doors, pressure plates, and levers.
+A new ``interact`` flag was added instead that controls all right clicks of blocks and entities.
+* By default, the ``use`` flag is now set so only members of a region can use levers and doors within a region.
+If you want to disable this type of protection in all protected regions, use `/rg flag __global__ use allow`.
+* Region groups for flags now work properly.
+You can set a certain flag to apply to only a certain group (owners, members, nonmembers, nonowners, all).
+Before, it only worked correctly for some flags.
+Region groups can be set like this: `/rg flag spawn pvp -g nonmembers deny`.
+* In WG 5.9, some flags had a default region group of "non-members."
+That means that if you did `/rg flag spawn chest-access deny`, only non-members would be unable to open chests.
+In WG 6, you have to explicitly specify this: `/rg flag spawn chest-access -g nonmembers deny`.
+* It is now possible to change the message that users get when they are prevented from interacting with blocks or entities.
+This message is defined as a region flag, so you can set it on the `__global__` region or override it in a specific region.
+In addition, the tone and color of the default message has been softened, but you are free to change it entirely.
+* The MySQL code was substantially rewritten to be faster and more efficient.
+Some changes are needed to the table structure, but WorldGuard is now capable of performing those automatically.
+However, those who use table prefixes *may* run into trouble.

+### Blacklist

 * If you want to blacklist only water and lava blocks and not buckets, you can no longer apply `on-place` to water or lava blocks because it will also deny the use of buckets.
 If you wish to deny the use of just the liquid blocks, use `on-use`.
 This is because WorldGuard now considers the use of a bucket also the placement of a liquid block.

+### Miscellaneous

 * In the rare situation that you are user of the "auto-invincibility" and "auto-no-drowning" groups (`wg-invincible` and `wg-amphibious`), you now have to enable these features in the config (`auto-invincible-group: true` and `auto-no-drowning-group: true`).
 This is because some permission plugins have been causing severe hang ups whenever it is queried for a player's groups, which, in this case, happens to include when the player joins.

+## Known Incompatibilities

-* Plugins that utilize WorldGuard's API may not work anymore.
+Plugins that utilize WorldGuard's API may not work anymore.
 They may crash with errors.

-## Incompatibility issues
+The API has changed somewhat.

 * Spigot:
     * `settings.global-api-cache`, if enabled, will crash WG UUID lookups (fixed in Spigot build #1625)